Death of Savita Halappanavar: Early reactions

-On 14 November 2012, more than 2,000 people gathered in her memory and to protest against Ireland's abortion laws outside the Dáil in Dublin.
-In addition, candle-light vigils were held in Cork and in Belfast the following day.
-The government's expert committee in abortion, to address the A, B and C v Ireland judgement, handed in its report to the Department of Health the evening before the news story broke.
+On 14 November, more than 2,000 people gathered in her memory to protest against Ireland's abortion laws outside the Dáil in Dublin.
+In addition, candle-light vigils were held in Cork and Belfast the following day.
+The evening before the news story broke, the government's expert committee on abortion had handed in its report on the A, B and C v Ireland judgement to the Department of Health.
 Halappanavar's death led to protests in Galway, particularly from the local Indian community.
-On 14 November, the Daily Mirror reported that the University Hospital was the subject of several investigations.
+The Daily Mirror reported that the University Hospital was the subject of several investigations.
 Halappanavar had been one of the organisers of the annual Galway Diwali festival, which was cancelled in response to her death.

-There were calls upon the Taoiseach to secure an external enquiry into the circumstances surrounding Halappanavar's death.
-There were also calls for a change in the law, as the legislation at the time was an Act of the British Parliament of 1861 – when Ireland was part of the United Kingdom – which declared that it was unlawful to "procure a miscarriage".
+There were calls upon the Taoiseach to start an external enquiry.
+There were also calls for a change in the law, as the legislation in effect at the time was an Act of the British Parliament of 1861 – when Ireland was part of the United Kingdom – which declared that it was unlawful to "procure a miscarriage".
 On 16 November, the Irish Health Service Executive established an independent inquiry into the circumstances surrounding Halappanavar's death.

-On Saturday 17 November, the Garda Síochána (Ireland's national police) estimated that between ten and twelve thousand protesters marched from Parnell Square to Merrion Square to demand a change in the law, whilst other rallies were also held across Ireland and in many other countries abroad.
-On the same day, the Gardaí announced that they were assisting the coroner in the investigation into the death of Halappanavar.
+On Saturday 17 November, the Garda Síochána (Ireland's national police) estimated that between ten and twelve thousand protesters marched from Parnell Square to Merrion Square to demand a change in the law, with other rallies across Ireland and many other countries.
+The Gardaí announced that they were assisting the coroner in the investigation.
 Medical terminations had previously been performed at the University Hospital when complications arose in pregnancy, as it is permitted by Irish law to save the life of the woman.

 On Monday 19 November, the Roman Catholic bishops of Ireland met in response to Halappanavar's death and released a statement that the Catholic Church believes in the "equal and inalienable right to life of a mother and her unborn child" and that the Church has never taught that the life of an unborn child takes precedence over the mother.